crismantovani/crismantovani/README.md

 👩‍💻 I’m a front-end developer @Avanade and I love everything about IT.

-🔭 I’m currently working on Angular 12, Bootstrap 5 and TypeScript.
+🔭 I’m currently working on React Native and TypeScript.

 👩‍🎓 I am a freshman in Internet Systems at FIAP.